suncoast-devs/handbook/lessons/react-hooks-use-effect/lecture.md

 `useState` covers the basics of adding a piece of state and providing a means of updating it.

-The class lifecycle methods `componentDidMount` and `componentDidUpdate` provide a way to _invoke code as a side effect of a component mounting or updating_.

-So, in order for hooks to replace class-based components, we need a way to listen to state value changes and invoke code as a side-effect...
+We need a way to listen to state value changes and invoke code as a side-effect...

 ---